Facebook Pixel Code

 Potential Credit Score Impact

-Engaging in debt relief can significantly impact your credit score.
-Debt settlement, for instance, can lower your score since you will not be making timely payments to creditors as you would be normally.
-Due to missing payments you can expect your credit score to drop in the short term.
-On the other hand, Bankruptcy, while sometimes necessary, can stay on your credit report for up to ten years, affecting your ability to secure loans or credit cards in the future.
-Bankruptcy is also public knowledge so that blemish will remain with you and people will be able to see that you claimed bankruptcy.
+Most debt relief options will negatively impact your credit score, this is especially true with a debt settlement option.
+Since you won’t actively be making payments to your accounts like you would normally, you'll be marked as delinquent and should expect a hit to your credit score.
+Odds are that the debt settlement process will lower your score quite a bit in the short to medium term.
+Once you start missing payments you should expect your credit score to drop in the short term.
+However, it's important to understand that this isn't a permanent situation and that you're score will eventually bounce back.
+Bankruptcy, on the other hand, while sometimes necessary, can stay on your credit report for up to ten years, affecting your ability to secure loans or credit cards even more so than debt settlement.
+Bankruptcy is also public knowledge so associated blemish will remain with you and people will be able to see that you claimed bankruptcy if they take the time to look up your records.

 Fees and Costs

-Legitimate debt relief programs are contingency based.
-Meaning the company does not charge any fees until they successfully save you money and reduce the principal amount you owe.
-They should also have NO hidden fees and upfront costs.
-Some companies charge upfront fees before any debt is settled, which is a huge red flag.
-Bankruptcy on the other hand usually has a flat fee which is paid to an attorney.
-Always read the fine print and understand all associated costs with regards to your debt relief program or bankruptcy filing.
+Most reputable debt relief companies collect fees that are contingent upon them successfully resolving a client debt account.
+In other words, the company will not charge a fee until they successfully save you money and reduce the principal amount you owe by having a settlement in place.
+There should also be NO hidden fees associated with debt relief options.
+If the company you’re considering charges upfront fees before any debts are settled, this is a huge red flag and you should stay far away!
+Bankruptcy on the other hand usually has a flat fee which is paid directly to an attorney.
+Always make sure to read the fine print and understand all associated costs with regards to your debt relief program or bankruptcy filing.

 Incomplete Resolution

-Debt relief doesn't always guarantee a complete resolution of your debt issues.
-Creditors are not obligated to agree to settlements, and there's a chance that some debts may remain unresolved.
-This can leave you in a precarious financial situation, even after completing a debt relief program.
-However, this is a lot less likely, and if a debt relief company cannot resolve your accounts, it means that they will not get paid on those accounts Therefore, they really are highly incentivized to do so.
+Debt relief doesn't always guarantee a complete resolution of all your accounts, since some consumers don’t successfully graduate their debt relief program.
+This can be due in large part to the fact that creditors are not technically obligated to agree to settlements, and there's a chance that some debts could go unresolved.
+This can leave you in a precarious financial situation, even after nearly completing a debt relief program.
+However, if a debt relief company doesn’t finish resolving all your accounts, it also means that they will not get paid on the unresolved accounts.
+So, it is always in their best interest to save you money because if they don’t they won’t get paid on those accounts.

 Tax Implications